bmquiroz/sng/README.md

 # Server Name Generator Tool

-The Server Name Generator (SNG) Tool allows you to create 15 character host names based on the Aon standard naming convention (e.g. NL4DWDPCMS1234).
+The Server Name Generator (SNG) Tool creates a 15 character hostname based on the Aon standard naming convention (e.g. NL4DWDPCMS1234).
+The tool stores hostnames, region ID, and service owner ID for traceability.

 For a complete list of values and functional mappings, please visit this page.